New Zealand women's national rugby sevens team: 2022 World Cup

-2022–2023 Seven Series season
+2022–2023 Sevens Series season

 Initially the 2022-23 season commenced with New Zealand (despite three tries from Michaela Blyde) losing to Australia in the final in the season opener in Dubai in early December 2022.
 This loss could have been explained by the absence of Theresa Fitzpatrick, Sarah Hirini, Ruby Tui, Stacey Waaka and Portia Woodman who were resting after playing for the fifteen-a-side Blacks Ferns team in the World Cup.
 Under the captaincy of Tyla Nathan-Wong the Dubai tournament witnessed the debuts of Tysha Ikenasio, Kelsey Teneti and Manaia Nuku, with the appearance of Jorja Miller in her first World Series tournament.
 Other team members were Niall Williams, Michaela Blyde, Kelly Brazier, Jazmin Felix-Hotham, Terina Te Tamaki, Shiray Kaka, Risi Pouri-Lane and Mahina Paul.

 Again captained by Tylka Nathan-Wong the same team then turned the tables on Australia by beating them in the final of the next tournament at Cape Town.
 Up until this point Australia had dominated Sevens in 2022, winning the Commonwealth Games, World Cup and the Dubai tournament.

 The third tournament in the series, was held in Hamilton, New Zealand on 21–22 January 2023 with all of the Black Ferns world cup secondments (with the exception of Ruby Tui) available to booster the team's firepower in front of family and New Zealand supporters.
-Lead by Sarah Hirini the team dominated the competition scoring 213 points while conceding only 19, which included in front of more than 19,000 spectators, the defeat of United States, 33-7 in the final.
+Led by Sarah Hirini the team dominated the competition scoring 213 points while conceding only 19, which included in front of more than 19,000 spectators, the defeat of United States, 33-7 in the final.
 They continued their winning ways at Sydney and Vancouver, before the sixth tournament of the season which was at Hong Kong on 31 March – 2 April 2023.
-This was its first appearance on the women’s World Series circuit.
+This was its first appearance on the women's World Series circuit.
 The team defeated Hong Kong 50-0, Great Britain 43-0 and Canada 46-0 in pool play, Canada again 45-14 in the quarter-final, Fiji 31-5 in the semi-final and Australia 26-17 in the final.
 Over the course of the tournament the team scored 39 tries and only conceded five.
 Of these Stacey Waaka scored eight, two of which were in the final, which saw her named player of the final.

 Following Hong Kong New Zealand won at Toulouse, defeating United States, 19-14.
 This was the final tournament of the series, to make six tournament wins out of seven, having won 36 consecutive matches.
 Toulouse was notable as it marked the final appearance of long term team stalwart Niall Williams, who was retiring from sevens rugby.
 Michael Blyde was the series second highest try scorer with 43, Stacey Waaka fourth equal with 30 and Portia Woodman eighth equal with 24.
 Tyla Nathan-Wong was the second highest points scorer and Michaela Blyde the third highest.